 5. Chinese Spring Festival

 The Chinese New Year celebrations are celebrated with a remarkable fervour in the Sino Mauritian community of Port Louis.
+The festival is celebrated with some of the most vibrant cultural events in Mauritius.
 The Chinatown portion of the port city is animated with energy that is not seen any other time.
 There are street processions where traditional lion dances are performed.
 Fireworks also form an essential part of the celebration, and tourists can often participate themselves and click all the cool snaps at this distinctly photogenic and colourful celebration of all festivals in Mauritius.

 2019 date: 5 February